How to Change System Language (Locale) in Ubuntu and Debian?

 POSIX

-1. You need to generate new locale settings:
+1. Then generate new locale settings:

 sudo locale-gen de_DE.UTF-8